-(d) Assess Areas of Archaeological Potential and mitigate any adverse impacts on heritage assets.

-- (a) Provide sustainable urban drainage which makes use of the existing topography and natural features of the site where appropriate; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Incorporate opportunities for landscape and biodiversity enhancements identified within the Local Character Area F2: Stour Valley Slopes as set out in Canterbury Landscape Character and Biodiversity Appraisal; - (d) Provide a landscape buffer to the west of the site adjacent to the existing agricultural buildings; - (e) Provide a landscape buffer in the form of natural and semi-natural open space to the north-west of the site; and - (f) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape.
+- (d) Assess Areas of Archaeological Potential and mitigate any adverse impacts on heritage assets. - 3.
+Landscape and green infrastructure The green and blue infrastructure strategy for the site should: - (a) Provide sustainable urban drainage which makes use of the existing topography and natural features of the site where appropriate; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Incorporate opportunities for landscape and biodiversity enhancements identified within the Local Character Area F2: Stour Valley Slopes as set out in Canterbury Landscape Character and Biodiversity Appraisal; - (d) Provide a landscape buffer to the west of the site adjacent to the existing agricultural buildings; - (e) Provide a landscape buffer in the form of natural and semi-natural open space to the north-west of the site; and - (f) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape.